Differences With Data and Chart Bars Between Services/Connections

 In the case of futures, with some Data and Trading services, Sierra Chart does have specific filtering for trades identified as spreads from being added to Intraday charts.

-Since the Daily Volume number includes trades that are not included within Intraday charts, it is not a valid comparison to look at the Daily Volume number and compare it to the sum of the volume bars within an Intraday chart for the same period of time.
+Since the Daily Volume number includes trades that are not included within Intraday charts, it is not a valid comparison to look at the Daily Volume number and compare it to the sum of the Volume bars within an Intraday chart for the same period of time.
+The volume data in an Intraday chart is also used by the Volume by Price study if you are using that study.

 When you look at the total Volume for a day in an Intraday chart, that is the sum of the volumes for all of the individual trades recorded in the Intraday chart data.
-Almost never will this precisely match the Daily volume number reported from the exchange for the same symbol, for various reasons.
-One of the reasons is given above.
-Another reason is incomplete data from the data feed.
+Almost never will this precisely match the Daily Volume number reported from the exchange for the same symbol, for various reasons.

 Additionally, as is explained in 43.2 - Incomplete Data From The Data Feed, another reason why adding up the volume for the trading day from an Intraday chart and comparing it to the exchange reported Daily Volume, is not valid because there could be incomplete data received from the data feed that you are using.